-Constructing the EDF Energy London Eye was a massive challenge.
+Constructing Coca-Cola London Eye was a massive challenge.
 It’s the tallest cantilevered observation wheel in the world, rising high above the London skyline at 135 metres.
 It was a piece of daring innovation and revolutionary design which combined the best of British design, architecture and engineering with an exceptional team of experts.

-The London eye has 32 capsules, representing the 32 boroughs of London.
+Coca-Cola London Eye has 32 capsules, representing the 32 boroughs of London.
 Capsules have 360 degree views, a heating and cooling system and bench seating.

 Any visitor to Coca-Cola London Eye can’t help but be amazed by the incredible six backstay cables holding the wheel in place.
 And then, when you look up you see the wheel cables stretching across the rim and the wheel.
 The wheel cables include 16 rim rotation cables, and 64 spoke cables, which are similar to bicycle spokes, holding the rim tight to the central spindle.

 The main foundation for Coca-Cola London Eye is situated underneath the A-frame legs; it required 2,200 tonnes of concrete and 44 concrete piles - each of which is 33 metres deep.
 The second foundation, the tension foundation holding the backstay cables behind the wheel, used 1,200 tonnes of concrete.

 At the centre of Coca-Cola London Eye is the vast hub and spindle.
 The main elements were manufactured in cast steel.
 The spindle itself was too large to cast as a single piece so instead was produced in eight smaller sections.
 Two further castings, in the form of great rings form the main structural element of the hub.
 The hub is a rolled steel tube forming the spacer that holds them apart.
 All the casting was carried out by Skoda Steel.